rsarwal/Data-Science-Portfolio/Airtable/ContentCalendarManagement/README.md

 3. **Update Editorial Calendar**
    - Trigger: When a record in Content Pieces table is updated and Status changes to "Scheduled"
    - Action: Create a new record in the Editorial Calendar table with the corresponding details
-## Screenshots

-[Include screenshots of each table, key views, and automation setups]

 ## Benefits of This Setup